Netflix/lemur/docs/administration/index.rst

 In order for Lemur to manage it's own account and other accounts we must ensure it has the correct AWS permissions.

 .. note:: AWS usage is completely optional.
-Lemur can upload, find and manage SSL certificates in AWS.
+Lemur can upload, find and manage TLS certificates in AWS.
 But is not required to do so.

 Setting up IAM roles
 --------------------